jfhbrook/susitna/README.md

 concept of bytecode).
 Broad strokes, this is what I expect the rest of the book to cover:

-- The rest of Ch 5, on the runtime
-  - Ch.
-5.2 - advice on executing stack-based bytecode
-  - Ch.
-5.3 - variables, likely global-oriented and relatively low-level
-  - Ch.
-5.4 - some finer points on executing statements
-  - Ch.
-5.5 - subtleties on handling stack-allocated strings in a low-level context
 - Ch.
 6.1 - the pre-run module, which is expected to fill in details and do syntax checks after editing and before running
 - Ch.
 6.2 - the re-creator module, which is in charge of converting our bytecode